newtover/essays/Sharing-Directories-with-Docker-Containers.md

 I talked to a colleague at a coffee point and asked him whether he had any issues with sharing data between the host machine and Docker containers; and it turned out that he did at the very same moment.
-He had seen my post, but didn't see that it somehow relates to his situation.
+He had seen my post, but didn't see that it related to his situation.

 This new fact about initialization and the observation, that people might not see its usefulness, took my thoughts for another hour.
-And then the fact about initialization "clicked" suddenly and developed into the understanding that the issue with sharing data between host and containers had never existed.
+And then it all suddenly developed into the understanding that the issue of sharing data between the host and containers had never existed.
 The only problem was that it had existed for me just several minutes before that, and that I knew many people who still had the issue.
 They still have.